wilsonify/nemo-git-integration/README.md

 # Usage

+Each action is accessed by right-clicking files or folders in Nemo.

+## 1. Create

 1a. **Initialize a Directory into a Repository**

    - Right-click on a folder and select "Git Initialize" from the context menu.